top of page

 2) Having cardiac pacemaker.
 If acupuncture treatment is accompanied by use of electro-stimulation, it may interfere with the pacemaker’s function.

 3) Pregnancy.
-Few acupuncture points are forbidden for needling during pregnancy
+There are a few acupuncture points are forbidden for needling during pregnancy

 a happy female patient satisfied with acupuncture treatment.